-This multiplicative seasonal model partitions variability into three components in addition to the long-term mean where cij is the chlorophyll concentration in year i (i=1,…,N) and month j (j = 1,…,12); C is the long-term mean of the series; yi is the annual effect in the ith year; mj is the seasonal (monthly) effect in the jth month; and εij is the residual.
-As defined by Cloern and Jassby (2010), each of the terms measures (multiplicative) deviation of mean chlorophyll a whereby values >1 indicates years (yi), months (mj), and events (εij) with above average mean chlorophyll a.
-Each of these components average 1 and are multipliers of C, so their magnitudes are independent of overall mean biomass, are comparable across sites (and ecosystems), and their standard deviations are coefficients of variation.
+This multiplicative model partitions variability into three components in addition to the long-term mean (C) where cij is the chlorophyll concentration in year i (i=1,…,N) and month j (j = 1,…,12); yi is the annual effect in the ith year; mj is the seasonal (monthly) effect in the jth month; and εij is the residual.
+Each of the terms measures (multiplicative) deviation of mean chlorophyll a whereby values >1 indicates years (yi), months (mj), and events (εij) with above average chlorophyll a.
+Together, the components average to 1 and are multipliers of C, so their magnitudes are independent of overall mean biomass and are comparable across sites (and ecosystems), and their standard deviations are coefficients of variation.

-Seasonality was determined not only through decomposition, but also by measuring changes in phases of annual chlorophyll a cycles using wql package (Jassby and Cloern 2022).
-As an indicator of peak annual biomass, phenoPhase() was used to calculate the fulcrum or “center of gravity” as the date each year in months when the cumulative chlorophyll a reached half the total annual cumulative chlorophyll a (Greve et al. 2005; Cloern et al. 2023).
+Seasonality was explored not only through decomposition, but also by testing for changes in phenology of phytoplankton biomass using wql package (Jassby and Cloern 2022).
+As an indicator of peak annual biomass, phenoPhase() was used to calculate the fulcrum or “center of gravity” as the month each year when the cumulative chlorophyll a reached half the total annual cumulative chlorophyll a (Greve et al. 2005; Cloern et al. 2023).
 These fulcrums were then used to determine the time frame of annual peak chlorophyll a which was used to further test for trends in seasonal changes over time using meta-analysis with wqtrends.

-Spearman’s rank correlations were used to nonparametrically determine monotonic associations between the monthly chlorophyll a values and environmental parameters that could be potential drivers of the chlorophyll a patterns.
-These variables (temperature and salinity) included the average of the month when the chlorophyll a samples were collected and the preceding month, to represent conditions likely contributing to the water quality conditions at the time of collection.
-In addition to the water quality parameters, monthly total rainfall from the Pellicer Creek weather station was also used as a variable in the analysis for the month before and of the chlorophyll a collections along with the MEI index value of the month.
+Spearman’s rank correlations were used to nonparametrically determine monotonic associations between the monthly chlorophyll a values and climatic indicators that could be potential drivers of the chlorophyll a patterns.
+Mean temperature, mean salinity, total rainfall, and MEI values were used for both the months when the chlorophyll a samples were collected and the preceding months to represent precedent conditions.

 Results

-Time series trends
+Chlorophyll patterns

 Overall, the GAMs provided a good fit to the chlorophyll a data and explained greater than 70% of deviance (range: 71 - 87%) at all sites (Table 1).
-Only significant trends in annual chlorophyll a over the entire 20-year time period (2003-2022) were detected at SS and FM, however a very clear oscillating pattern in average chlorophyll a was visible at all sites (Figure PI GAM, SS GAM, FM GAM, PC GAM).
+A unimodal, oscillating pattern in average chlorophyll a was visible at all sites (Figure PI GAM, SS GAM, FM GAM, PC GAM).
+Significant trends in annual chlorophyll a over the entire 20-year period (2003-2022) were detected at SS and FM, increasing at 0.09 µg/L/yr and 0.08 µg/L/yr, respectively (Table 2).
 All sites showed increasing trends within the first decade of the monitoring and within the last five years.
 All sites had high estimates of chlorophyll a change per year from 2005-2009 with 2006 being significant at all sites and 2007 (Figure FM) and 2007-2008 also being significant (Figure PI and SS).
 They all also showed significant decreasing trends in either 2011 (PI, FM, and PC) or 2012 (SS).
 For SS, significant high rates of change were detected in 2019 (Figure SS).
 At FM, significant high rates of changes were detected in 2018 (Figure FM).
 At PI, however, both 2019 and 2020 have increased rates of change with 2020 being even higher than 2019 (Figure PI).
-Chlorophyll a ranges were much higher in PC than the other sites (Figure PC GAM, Table 2).